icon

 Most life on our beautiful planet - plants, animals, and humans alike - is nourished by light from the sun.
 While the ways by which we absorb, use and even see sunlight differ, light allows most creatures to live and thrive!

-Today, let's take a deep dive into the different ways light affects our health.
+Today, let's take a deep dive into all the different ways light affects health.
 Whether from natural sunlight or light bulbs, our bodies interpret all light the same way - so let’s do our best to understand it all!

 What is Light?